 So what are they looking for?
 All our external judges are approved and trained by the Scottish Photographic Federation to achieve some degree of consistency but they are individuals with their own tastes and sensibilities, often formed over many years of photographic experience.

-Here’s a very rough guideline of what they look for:
+Here’s a very rough guideline of what they often look for:

 Impact.
 The picture has to catch the judge’s attention.
 In a typical competition the judge may have to look at a large number of pictures.
 He will scan through the entries and pick out the pictures that make an impression.